Skip to content

 • Eyelid lesion with loss of eyelashes

-• Excisional biopsy of the primary lesion: Perform wide excisional biopsy, mark the margins, and submit to pathology.
+• Excisional biopsy of the primary lesion: Perform a wide excisional biopsy, mark the margins, and submit to pathology.

 If sebaceous carcinoma is suspected, the following imaging tests are performed to evaluate metastasis and invasion.